CSC207-UofT/course-project-tut0201-007/phase1/design_document.md

 ## Clean Architecture

-### **User I/O**: controller.CommandLineInterface, Calendar exporting
+### **User I/O**: controllers.CommandLineInterface, Calendar exporting
 The user interacts with out CLI input class.
-At the moment, the CLI class and controller class are closely related.
-The user gives input to the controller.CommandLineInterface which is used to control scheduling in the Main method.
-These two classes are the same since there is high cohesion between the user input and the data the controller works with.
+At the moment, the CLI class and controllers class are closely related.
+The user gives input to the controllers.CommandLineInterface which is used to control scheduling in the Main method.
+These two classes are the same since there is high cohesion between the user input and the data the controllers works with.

 The calendar export class creates .ics files that contain times for a specific schedule.
 The user can also choose which generated schedule to export to an .ics file through the CLI.
 In addition, the user can also specify ICS files to import into the program via the CLI.

 (**Note for ourselves** We need to implement the input class to view/swtich between schedules, and save specific schedules in .ics format.
 For this we need a more sophisticated terminal.
-We will also need to separate our controller and input if this happens in order to follow clean architecture.
+We will also need to separate our controllers and input if this happens in order to follow clean architecture.
 Please review the use of PicoCLI, or consider a GUI.)

-### **Controller**: controller.CommandLineInterface
+### **Controller**: controllers.CommandLineInterface

-The main method of our program lies in the controller.CommandLineInterface class.
-User input is collected, and calls to workers.Scheduler are made based on this input. workers.Scheduler is a use case class that calls on other use case and entity classes, subsequently returning schedules meeting user criteria to the controller.
+The main method of our program lies in the controllers.CommandLineInterface class.
+User input is collected, and calls to workers.Scheduler are made based on this input. workers.Scheduler is a use case class that calls on other use case and entity classes, subsequently returning schedules meeting user criteria to the controllers.

 ### **Use Case**: workers.Scheduler, CourseGenerator, workers.APIWorker, filters.Filter Interface

 workers.Scheduler takes courses and criteria specified by the user, generates all course schedules satisfying this criteria, then returns them. workers.Scheduler calls filters.Filter classes in order to filter courses not satisfying some criterion.
 Scheduling occurs with the strategy design pattern so that if the user has a certain priority for a course, schedules are generated that prioritize each course.

-CourseGenerator is called by workers.Scheduler/(**our future controller**) and instantiates entities.Course objects representing the user's courses.
+CourseGenerator is called by workers.Scheduler/(**our future controllers**) and instantiates entities.Course objects representing the user's courses.
 It does so by calling workers.APIWorker to retrieve data from the U of T API.
 The CourseGenerator then creates Sessions and TimeSlots (ok this seems like it's doing too much), adding these Objects to the list of Sessions each course has.

 Different filters.Filter objects are instantiated based on the criteria a user provides for their scheduler.
 The filters are called during schedule generation in order to verify whether a particular schedule meets a user criterion.
 It main purpose is to check a schedule and return true/false.